Welcome to St. Nicholas Orthodox Christian Church

 The worshipper will make use of their sense of sight during the service.
 A few paragraphs up you read that we venerate icons and the Holy Cross.
 Icons are images that depicted various members of the Body of Christ.
 These include Christ Himself, the Virgin Mary (commonly referred to as the Theotokos – the Greek word for God-bearer) and other saints of the Church and events in the life of Christ or salvation history.
 We do not worship these images, but simply venerate, respect, or honor them, knowing that the honor is received by those depicted in the images, and not the materials used to make the actual image or icon.

 That brings us to the last two senses, those of smelling and hearing.
 It is for this reason that we are often known as the Church of “smells and bells.”
 Our sense of smell is used when we smell the various types of incense that are used during the services.
-We know historically that incense was used in the Tabernacle and Temple of Israel and we offered to the pagan gods.
+We know historically that incense was used in the Temple in Israel.
 It is also used in most Middle Eastern and Asian forms of worship.
 We use it in the context of Psalm 140(141) which says “Let my prayer be set before you as incense, the lifting of my hands as the evening sacrifice.”

 And of course we used our sense of hearing.
 We hear the bells, the singing, the homily (or preaching) and in this way we can understand the service and the message that our Lord is giving us.